-Because of their width, people can stick to walking closer by to the buildings that line the street, meaning that one's walking path is well-removed from the road.
-This is also helped by the fact that pedestrians are also separated from the street by grass, a planter, a large shade tree, or (in some cases) an actual plaza in front of each property.
+Because of their width, people can stick to walking closer to the buildings than the street, meaning that one's path is well-removed from the road.
+This is helped by the fact that pedestrians are also separated from the street by grass, a planter, a large tree for shade, or (in some cases) an actual plaza in front of each property.
 In many parts of town, café seating is both directly next to the buildings and in the areas between the sidewalk and the streets, creating a double- loaded sidewalk setting.

 Corners in Saratoga Springs are active, too.
 Meanwhile, extended block faces with small storefronts create an inviting experience for pedestrians passing through.

-As mentioned, this all adds up to the perfect example of a double-loaded sidewalk.
+As mentioned, this all adds up to the perfect example of a double-loaded sidewalk where interesting things to do and see can be found on both sides.
 The car activity on the street is kept out of the way of pedestrians, who can focus on other things rather than the rush and noise of traffic.
 It is safe for people of all ages, and children can roam freely.

-In Saratoga Springs, another place worth noting is the sidewalk plaza/porch in front of the historic Adelphi Hotel.
-Its liveliness is no small part of why the hotel is a local landmark.
+Another place worth noting in Saratoga Springs is the sidewalk plaza/porch in front of the historic Adelphi Hotel.
+Its liveliness, especially how it spills onto the sidewalk, is no small part of why the hotel is a local landmark.

-In all sectors of Saratoga Springs are neighborhoods where porches are prevelant and used.
+In all sectors of Saratoga Springs are neighborhoods where porches are prevalent and used.
 It is in stark contrast to what we see in most suburbs where garages dominate many of the streets.

 A previous post about "The Streets we Want" shows some of the best examples of streets around the world.
 There are many other Main Street sidewalks with terrific qualities.
-None rise to the level of Saratoga Springs, but many have the beginnings of the necessary ingredients.
-For example, New Haven has made tremendous progress, and Ocean Drive and Collins Avenue in Miami Beach are a strong pair.
+None we have seen in the US rise to the level of Saratoga Springs, but many have the beginnings with the necessary ingredients.
+For example, New Haven has made tremendous progress, and Ocean Drive as well as Collins Avenue in Miami Beach are a strong pair.
 Little Italy in San Diego is another contender.
 Closer to home, we think that our neighborhood, Cobble Hill and Carroll Gardens, in Brooklyn certainly have joined this group of examples.

-This journey is one that will require us to think in new ways — seeing possibilities for our sidewalks and streets to become what they are meant to be.
+This journey toward more social life and community is one that will require us to think in new ways — seeing new possibilities for places like sidewalks that have not received enough attention in their role as public places.
 Even the former CEO of Volkswagen agrees with the idea that we need to create our future very differently than we have shaped our past:

 Principles for Better Sidewalks